Bargainers: Bipartisan deal near on trimmed $10B COVID bill

 The effort, which would finance steps like vaccines, treatments and tests, comes as Bidenand other Democrats have warned the government is running out of moneyto counter the pandemic.
 At the same time, the more transmissible omicron variant BA.2 has been spreading quickly in the U.S. and abroad.

-“We’ve reached an agreement in principle on all the spending and all of the offsets,” Sen. Mitt Romney of Utah, the lead Republican bargainer, told reporters Thursday, using Washington-speak for savings.
+“We’ve reached an agreement in principle on all the spending and all of the offsets,” Sen. Mitt Romney of Utah, the lead Republican bargainer, told reporters, using Washington-speak for savings.
 “It’s entirely balanced by offsets.”

 Senate Majority Leader Chuck Schumer, D-N.Y., and others were more circumspect.